 There are three basic fundamentals of a customer service improvement plan.

 In this blog post, I'll take you through the steps we've seen used to build an impactful customer service improvement plan.

 Let’s dive right in.

 A customer service improvement plan is a set of strategic steps that need to be taken to achieve a measurable goal.
 It's based on solid research into what needs improvement, what should be prioritised, and how you plan to go about achieving those steps.

-Your improvement plan should read like a plan of action that, if followed, will move the needle on metrics like customer satisfaction, churn rate, ticket volume, response time and resolution time.
+Your improvement plan should read like a plan of action that, if followed, will move the needle on customer success metrics like customer satisfaction, churn rate, ticket volume, response time and resolution time.

 Metric to measure: customer satisfaction / resolution time